Take a break from the news with mindful Black stories.

 This is where Twice As Good comes in.
 The name is a reference to the concept that as Black people we have to work two times harder for half the reward that our white counterparts receive.
 I believe that to fight that injustice and change journalism for the better, we urgently need journalists who practice mindfulness, and the ethics that go with it.

-The newsletter is my way of demonstrating in a Black context how mindfulness can inform better, more constructive journalism.
+The newsletter is my way of demonstrating for a Black audience how slow, mindful journalism can be more helpful than fast news.

 As one example, The Eightfold Path found in Buddhism (where mindfulness comes from) can make a pretty solid reference point for the working journalist: